 Patients with syphilis should be tested for HIV.
 The possibility of neurosyphilis should always be considered in the differential diagnosis of neurological disease in HIV infection.
 Case reports have suggested that treatment failures may be more common when syphilis occurs in HIV positive patients.
 However, the recommended treatment regimens in HIV positive persons are the same as for HIV uninfected persons.

-Partner notification should be discussed with patients diagnosed with syphilis.
+Partner notification should be discussed with patients diagnosed with syphilis with a low threshold for referral to PNOs.
 Consider referring patients to the Let Them Know website (www.letthemknow.org.au) which is designed to support patients to undertake partner notification and which facilitates sending of SMS and email messages to partners.
-Partners should be contacted, tested and offered treatment with a single dose of benzathine penicillin without waiting for the results of serology which can be negative in early infection.
+Partners should be contacted, tested and treated with a single dose of benzathine penicillin without waiting for the results of serology which can be negative in early infection.
 Doxycycline can be used if contacts are penicillin allergic.
 Individuals should abstain from sex with their partners until 7 days after both have received treatment.